Snakehead Fish: Invasive Predators in North America

 The outcome of the snakehead presence is unknown.
 Will the dire predictions of conservationists come true?
 Will we be able to avoid these consequences if we keep the snakehead population under control?
 Are we overreacting to the presence of snakeheads, as a few people have suggested, or are they actually as dangerous for the environment as many scientists say?
 These questions can't be answered yet.
 It may take years to find the answers, which is why caution is needed in the present.

-- Information about snakeheads from the USFWS (US Fish and Wildlife Service)
+- Information about snakeheads: a PDF document from the USFWS (US Fish and Wildlife Service)